Appleton Thorn: Bawming the Thorn

-Famous places
+Encompasses

 Thorn Cross (HM Prison) is in Appleton Thorn, on the site formerly occupied by Royal Naval Air Station HMS Blackcap, a wartime aircrew training and aircraft repair airfield.
 There are a number of graves of aircrew who died at HMS Blackcap, mainly in flying accidents, in St Cross churchyard, known locally as "the war graves".

 Administration

-Appleton Thorn falls under the Warrington Borough ward of Grappenhall, and the UK House of Commons constituency of Warrington South, whose MP since 2019 is Andy Carter of the Conservative Party.
+Appleton Thorn falls under the borough of Warrington ward of Grappenhall and Thelwall, and the UK House of Commons constituency of Warrington South, whose MP since 2024 is Sarah Hall of the Labour Party.

+Popular culture

+The Beatles song 'While My Guitar Gently Weeps' - complete with a solo by Eric Clapton - was written by George Harrison in Appleton Thorn.

+At the time he was staying at his parents' home, Sevenoaks, a bungalow on Old Pewterspear Lane.
+He had bought the property in the mid-Sixties for mum and dad Harry and Louise as an escape from eager fans who had turned their Liverpool home into a shrine.